About this course

-Whether you are an emerging artist or an established performer, this fabulous new programme enables you to enhance your practice and improve your employability.
+Whether you are an emerging artist or an established performer, this LJMU Dance Practices MA enables you to enhance your practice and improve your employability.

-- A highly flexible programme enabling emerging artists and established professionals to engage in critical debate and dialogue
+- Enrol on this highly flexible programme enabling emerging artists and established professionals to engage in critical debate and dialogue

 - Benefit from a programme that links theory, work-based practice and artistic/educational policies, bringing together professional practice and academic studies